-Note 9 - Stock Based Compensation
+Note 10 - Stock Based Compensation

 We adopted the Plan to attract, retain and reward directors and other persons who provide services to us in the course of operations.
 The Plan authorizes the Board to grant awards including common stock, restricted shares of common stock ("RSUs"), stock options, performance shares, performance units, stock appreciation rights and other equity and cash-based awards (collectively, "Awards"), subject to terms as provided in the Plan.
-In connection with the Reverse Stock Split, the number of shares of common stock issuable under the Plan was proportionately adjusted.
-At December 31, 2023, there were 173 shares available for future issuance under the Plan.
+At December 31, 2024, there were 228 shares available for future issuance under the Plan.